pseudovar/adobe-app-builder-enablement/docs-pub/Week6.md

 ### 3. Test Caching Performance

+API Mesh will respect the caching configuration of your the sources.
+So if the source is designed to not cache personal information, that will be replicated through API Mesh.

+-   Try our query with a `profile` and without.
-Run the same query twice and notice the response time difference:
+-   Run the same query mutliple times and notice the response time difference.

-**First request** (slower - hits the source APIs):
+-   Also check the response headers, to see which are HIT and MISS

+**Query**

 ```graphql
 query TestCaching($userId: ID!, $countryCode: ID!) {